 This course is a study of modern management techniques and systems needed to execute a project from start to finish, to achieve predetermined objectives of scope, quality, time and budgetary cost, to the equal satisfaction of those involved.
 Relevant speakers, technical readings/discussions, and practical work on concurrent projects underway elsewhere in the curriculum prepare students for responsible and successful project planning and navigation in their careers.

-This course assists juniors and seniors in preparing for and finding their careers.
-Students explore techniques to land their dream job, develop creative resumes, create and update professional portfolios, and gain experience networking in order to broaden connections from which to get a job.
-Students explore processes around personal branding, social media best practices, marketing their unique skills, and talking about what they do.
+This course assists junior- and senior-level students in preparing for and finding their career paths.
+Students explore techniques to land their dream job, develop creative resumes, create and update professional portfolios, and gain experience networking in order to broaden their professional connections.
+Students explore processes around personal branding, social media best practices, marketing their unique skills, and talking about who they are and what they do.
 This course is for students who are concentrating on finding a job with an organization as well as those who are creating their own job in the creative economy.

 Foundation: Drawing 1 is an introductory drawing course designed to prepare students for study in all majors of the college.
 Students develop basic drawing skills, including the ability to perceive and express visual relationships, organize a two-dimensional composition, and depict and manipulate form, space, and light.
 Students work from direct observation of still life, interior space, and landscape.